mattmaynes2/aria/reports/final/6-Appendix/C-Process/1-DevelopmentProcess.md

 A practice which complements the branching strategy adopted by this project is continuous integration.
 In combination with test automation, continuous integration allows team members to get early feedback about changes they make to the codebase.
-Proper use of  ontinuous integration can ensure that the project's master copy remains in a working state at all times.
+Proper use of  continuous integration can ensure that the project's master copy remains in a working state at all times.
 One of the benefits of maintaining working sofware at all times is that the project is always demoable.